pinojs/pino-elasticsearch/README.md

 const streamToElastic = pinoElastic({
   index: function (logTime) {
-    // the logTime is a string in ISO time when the logs happened return `awesome-app-${logTime.substring(5, 10)}` },
+    // the logTime is a ISO 8601 formatted string of the log line return `awesome-app-${logTime.substring(5, 10)}` },
   consistency: 'one',